CodeCrafterJP/IISc_DSP-Project_Recommendation-System/README.md

   Collaborative filtering captures user preferences, while content-based filtering ensures relevant products.
   For our use case, we will be using “Model based Collaborative Filtering” and “Content-Based Filtering” Since, we have user and its interaction like `review` and `start rating` for their purchased products.

+## Future Work
+   **Cold-Start Problem**: Implementing methods to handle new users and items.
+   **Model Improvement**: Experiment with advanced models like collaborative filtering with matrix factorization, or deep neural networks.
+   **Scalability**: Investigating how the model can scale to larger datasets.

 ## Tools/Technologies:
    Python libraries like Pandas, NumPy, Scikit-learn, scipy, ipywidgets, IPython for recommendation algorithms.

+## Conclusion
+  This project successfully developed a recommendation system using collaborative filtering and content-based filtering.
+The results suggest that combining multiple approaches improves the accuracy of recommendations.
+Future work will focus on handling cold-start problems and improving the scalability of the system.